async-graphql/async-graphql/docs/en/src/procedural_macros.md

 # Two ways to define types

-I think you have discovered that defining a GraphqlQL type can be use attribute macro or derive.
+I think you have discovered that GraphQL types can be defined using both an attribute macro and a derive.

 The following is the corresponding table: